manan057/Options_Signals/README.md

 ==> Have your strategy around TP (Target Price) or TT (Target Time)

+- Check for Vol and Open Interest whether it is growing or increasing

 # -----------------------------

 # Analysed strategy of cheap options (If expiry >= 6 months buy easy)